ClementTsang/bottom/README.md

 ### Windows

 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.
+I plan to add a Chocolatey install option.

 ### macOS

-macOS support will hopefully come soon<sup>TM</sup>.
-I've had reports of it working already, but I cannot personally confirm whether things are working until then.
+macOS seems to work fine for the most part.
+I plan to add a Homebrew install option.

 ## Usage